STATIC MIXER PIPELINE

 WATER TREATMENT CHEMICAL FLASH MIXER J. A. McCullough Water Treatment Center U.S.A.F.
 ACADEMY, COLORADO SPRINGS , CO.

 The photo shows one of four 42 inch diameter Komax Systems 316L stainless steel static mixers installed at the Air Force Academy water treatment plant by the M. A. Mortenson Construction Organization.
-The Komax static mixers were selected to flash mix chemical additives into the water treatment plant’s 40 mgd water stream.
+They selected the Komax static mixers to flash mix chemical additives into the water treatment plant’s 40 mgd water stream.
 Each chemical additive was introduced by a removable, side-mounted injector.
 Black and Veatch of Kansas City, Missouri were the consulting engineers.

 “WOW” NOW THAT’S A STATIC MIXER

 Komax 96 inch diameter flanged carbon steel static mixer.
-Mixer has removable chemical injectors.
+The mixer has removable chemical injectors.
 The internal pipe walls and static mixing elements are epoxy coated.

 A pair of these very large static mixers will be installed in the Scott Candler Water Filter Plant in Dekalb County, Georgia.
 Mixing sodium hypochlorite and hydrofluosilicic acid into the main filtered water stream.